flexera-public/rsc/README.md

 calls against all the RightScale APIs enabled for the user.

 `rsc` supports basic authentication via the `--email` and `--password` flags.
-When using `rsc` as a go package authentication is done once and the same cookie is used for all API requests made with the same client.
+When using `rsc` as a Go package authentication is done once and the same cookie is used for all API requests made with the same client.
 The package also takes care of refreshing the cookie before the session expires.

 Below is an example listing all clouds available in a given account using the `rsc` command line